Shafiq-and-Company/boxd-events/pages/manage-tournament/MANAGETOURNAMENT.md

 - **Tournaments → Events**: `tournaments.event_id` → `events.id`

 **Data Flow:**
-1. Users create events and other users RSVP
+1. User creates an event → Tournament is automatically generated with event details (defaults to single elimination)
-2. Tournament participants are derived from RSVPs with `status = 'going'`
+2. Other users RSVP to the event
-3. Tournaments are created for specific events
+3. Tournament participants are derived from RSVPs with `status = 'going'`
-4. Participants are seeded from RSVPs for that event
+4. Tournament bracket is initialized and participants are seeded when tournament starts

 ### Tournaments Table Structure